RealCyberNomadic/Termux-Setup-Script/README.md

 * Safely refreshes the running script without losing session context.
 * Ensures users always have the latest features, improvements, and bug fixes.
 * Maintains a smooth and reliable workflow for continuous Termux usage.

+# Why I Created This Script

+As an active member of various Termux communities, I noticed many users struggled to set up clean, functional Termux environments or to install complex tools like Blutter and Radare2.
+The process was often confusing,timeconsuming, and frustrating especially for beginners.

+This script was created to simplify all of that.
+It’s meant to be a onestop solution that guides users through setup and customization with ease, saving time and minimizing hassle.
+If you’ve already customized your Termux setup extensively, this script might not be necessary for you.
+But for anyone starting fresh, it’s a great way to get up and running quickly and confidently.

+A Quick Note
+What began as a small Python script to speed up my own installations evolved into this comprehensive tool after much testing and refinement.
+Though I only worked on it parttime, I’m proud of the result and hope it helps many users get their Termux environments ready faster and with less frustration.

+# New Features to be Added Coming Soon.